carlo98/precision_landing_shaping_RL/README.md

 ### Speed-up <a name="speed"></a>
-In order to speed-up the simulation one can start it with these commands:
+In order to speed-up the simulation one can start it with these commands, they are already used in the bash script and in gazebo_runner.py:
 ```
 PX4_SIM_SPEED_FACTOR=2 HEADLESS=1 make px4_sitl_rtps gazebo
 micrortps_agent -t UDP